William N. West Associate Professor in English and Comparative Literary Studies; Chair of the Department of Classics

 West is the author of Theatres and Encyclopedias in Early Modern Europe (Cambridge UP, 2002; pbk.
 2006) and, more recently, articles or chapters on intertheatricality, that is, how performance reflects on its own histories (Oxford Twenty-First Century Approaches to Early Modern Theatricality, 2013; Theatre Journal, 2013); irony and encyclopedic writing before and after the Enlightenment; and humanism and the resistance to theology (in The Return of Theory in Early Modern Studies, 2011).
-He contributed an article to the 2013 Venice Biennale catalog and to the Folger Luminary Shakespeare iPad application on A Midsummer Night's Dream.
-He will be editing Thomas Browne's Pseudodoxia Epidemica with Kevin Killeen and Jessica Wolfe for the new Oxford University Press edition of Browne's Complete Works.
-He has co-edited (with Helen Higbee) Robert Weimann's book Author's Pen and Actor's Voice: Writing and Playing in Shakespeare's Theatre (Cambridge UP, 2000) and (with Bryan Reynolds) a collection of essays honoring Weimann, Rematerializing Shakespeare: Authority and Representation on the Early Modern Stage (Palgrave, 2005).With Jeffrey Masten, West is the co-editor of the journal Renaissance Drama (University of Chicago Press).
-He is currently at work on a book called Understanding and Confusion in the Elizabethan Theaters and on a project reconsidering the Renaissance philology of Angelo Poliziano.
+He contributed a short history of encyclopedias before the Enlightenment to the 2013 Venice Biennale catalog and a set of glosses to the Folger Luminary Shakespeare iPad application on A Midsummer Night's Dream.
+In addition he has co-edited (with Helen Higbee) Robert Weimann's book Author's Pen and Actor's Voice: Writing and Playing in Shakespeare's Theatre (Cambridge UP, 2000) and (with Bryan Reynolds) a collection of essays honoring Weimann, Rematerializing Shakespeare: Authority and Representation on the Early Modern Stage (Palgrave, 2005).